 The D'Youville community helps meet the needs of many different agencies and populations in Buffalo.
 Here are a few:

-- Adopt a Grandparent – socialize with adult residents at Mary Agnes Manor and/or Santa Maria Towers.
-Both residences are within our campus boundaries.
+- Adopt a Grandparent – socialize with adult residents at Mary Agnes Manor, a residence within our campus boundaries.

 - Friends of the Night People – serve at a local soup kitchen for the poor and homeless